Non-clinical Reader in Neurogenetics

 My research interests are the genetics of MND and how gene expression profiling can be used to investigate the pathogenic mechanisms of neurodegeneration and to identify diagnostic and prognostic biomarkers.

-MND is genetically heterogeneous, with at least 25 loci for the most common form of the disease, ALS, of which the causative genes have been identified at 22 loci.
+MND is genetically heterogeneous, with over 25 loci identified for the most common form of the disease, ALS, and the causative genes have been identified at most of these through the application of next generation sequencing.
 Since individuals with known genetic variants of MND are generally indistinguishable from sporadic patients in the clinical setting, the disease is thought to progress along common pathways which result in the death of the motor neurones.
 Therefore, by understanding the pathogenic mechanisms in the genetic variants of the disease, it is hoped that the results will be widely applicable to other cases where the cause is currently unknown.

 - Isolating motor neurones from MND and control post-mortem spinal cord to look for changes in gene expression specific to genetic and disease variants of MND